BoneManTGRM/Autonomous-research-agent/README.md

 # 📜 License

 This project uses the Apache 2.0 license.
-See LICENSE and NOTICE files in this repository.
+See LICENSE and NOTICE files.

-Apache requires that your attribution and NOTICE content remain in all forks and redistributions.
+Apache requires that attribution, copyright, and the contents of the NOTICE file remain in all forks and redistributions.

 ---

 # 📘 Required NOTICE File

-Create a file in the project root named NOTICE and place this inside:
+Create a file named NOTICE with the following content:

 ```
 Reparodynamics, TGRM, and RYE are scientific terms created and defined by Cody Ryan Jenkins.